thoughtpunch/supervisor/README.md

 ## Description

-Overseer is a Sinatra-based web front-end for managing [Delayed Jobs](https://github.com/collectiveidea/delayed_job) heavily inspired by the excellent [delayed_job_web](https://github.com/ejschmitt/delayed_job_web) gem.
+supervisor is a Sinatra-based web front-end for managing [Delayed Jobs](https://github.com/collectiveidea/delayed_job) heavily inspired by the excellent [delayed_job_web](https://github.com/ejschmitt/delayed_job_web) gem.

-What makes Overseer unique is that it can be run in one of two modes.
+What makes supervisor unique is that it can be run in one of two modes.
 'Gem' mode runs the mounted Sinatra app inside your Rails app via a route.
 'Stand Alone' mode can be run from the same server or even a different location, provided that you configure the database settings to connect to the instance that is storing the delayed jobs.
 It's a Sinatra app, it's a Gem, it's a Sinatra app inside a gem!

 ## Installation

-    gem install 'overseer'
+    gem install 'supervisor'

 ## Usage

 **Gem Mode**
 * Mount the Sinatra app in your route.rb file like so:
-* ```match "/jobs" => Overseer::App, :anchor => false```
+* ```match "/jobs" => supervisor::App, :anchor => false```

 **Stand Alone Mode**
 * Cloning the entire repo into a directory and run the following command will start the stand-alone Sinatra app.
-* ``ruby overseer_app.rb```
+* ``ruby supervisor_app.rb```

 ## RoadMap